pingcap/docs/performance-tuning-practices.md

 ! [dashboard-for-query-interface](/media/performance/case1.png)

 From the following flame chart of TiDB, you can see that the CPU consumption of functions such as `Compile` and `Optimize` is significant during the SQL execution.
-Because the application uses the Query interface, TiDB cannot use the execution plan cache, which result in that TiDB needs to compile and generate an execution plan for each SQL statement.
+Because the application uses the Query interface, TiDB cannot use the execution plan cache, which results in TiDB needing to compile and generate an execution plan for each SQL statement.

 ! [flame-graph-for-query-interface](/media/performance/7.1.png)